Amadeus Cho: The Totally Awesome Hulk

 Weeks later, Amadeus meets NBA basketball player Jeremy Lin, who invites him to a charity game.
-During the game, the stadium is attacked by robot dragons.
-Amadeus manages to destroy one of them but the others escape, ultimately taking Arch-E hostage.
+During the game, the stadium is attacked by robot dragons who take Arch-E hostage.
 While attempting to call for reinforcements, Amadeus is approached by Maddy and is injected with a temporary gamma inhibitor.
-Cho rescues a rebuilt Arch-E-5912 from a robotic octopus, and, after exposing a weakness in the robot, manages to defeat it.
-He later appears alongside Ms. Marvel, Shang-Chi, Silk, Jake Oh and Jimmy Woo when an alien army arrives.
-During the battle, the heroes and a number of civilians are transported to a base near Seknarf Seven and learn that they will be consumed; Amadeus is briefly reverted to his human form when he attempts to attack the forcefield containing them.
-Dubbing their new group "the Protectors," Jimmy and Amadeus rally the group to prepare for battle.
-After creating an escape plan, Prince Regent Phalkan, ruler of Seknarf Seven, arrives with his soldiers and demands that three of the humans turn themselves in.
-When Amadeus, Jimmy and Jake offer themselves to the aliens, the civilians use their gadgets to disable the alien equipment; Amadeus is able to transform back into the Hulk.
-He is overwhelmed from defeating Phalkan's forces, but before Phalkan can kill him he is rescued by Jimmy.
-After the battle, the Alpha Flight Space Program arrives to rescue the group and arrest the Prince Regent.
-Amadeus and Jimmy later have a discussion.
+Amadeus rescues a rebuilt Arch-E-5912 from a robotic octopus, and, after exposing a weakness in the robot, manages to defeat it.
+He later joins Ms. Marvel, Shang-Chi, Silk, Jake Oh, and Jimmy Woo for a fundraiser but is forced to battle an alien army after they and several civilians are captured and teleported to a space prison.
+He is overwhelmed from defeating Prince Regent Phalkan's forces, but before Phalkan can kill him he is rescued by Jimmy and the others, who have named themselves at the Protectors.
+After the battle, the Alpha Flight Space Program arrives to rescue the Protectors and civilians and arrest the Prince Regent.
+Amadeus and Jimmy later have a discussion regarding the former's leadership in battle.